jmartinelena/WoWAntiAFK/README.md

 <ol>
     <li>Let you choose how much time to wait in between every cycle.</li>
     <li>Let you choose how much time to wait in between loading screens (disconnecting and reconnecting).</li>
+    <li>Make this work on linux/mac. <-- I think using .NET instead of .NET Framework would do the trick</li>
     <li>Make this less sketchy lol. <small><-- This won't happen</small></li>
 </ol>